keptn/go-utils/README.md

 ```
 Also consider browsing our [Releases Page](https://github.com/keptn/go-utils/releases) to find out about all releases.

+## Contributing

+If you want to contribute, just create a PR on the **master** branch.

+Please also see [CONTRIBUTING.md](CONTRIBUTING.md) instructions on how to contribute.

 ## Usage

 Below we have listed some basic examples.
 You can find more information about the usage within the [docs/](docs/) folder.